BetterHelp Insurance Tips: Coverage And Online Therapy Sessions

 Content warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
 Please see our Get Help Now page for more immediate resources.

 Have you been considering online therapy, like BetterHelp, but wondering whether it will be covered by your health insurance plan?
-If so, you’re not alone.
-Many people are interested in online therapy for mental health treatment but find themselves considering the cost and navigating insurance policies that may or may not include mental health benefits or cover online therapy.
-You might also wonder if BetterHelp will accept insurance coverage from your insurance company.
+There are several factors that must be addressed when answering this question.
+Many people are interested in online therapy for mental health treatment, but find themselves considering the cost and navigating insurance policies that may or may not include mental health benefits or cover online therapy.
+We’ll explore these topics below.

-Does my health insurance plan cover online therapy for anxiety, depression, and other conditions?
+Does my health insurance plan cover online therapy like BetterHelp for anxiety, depression, and other conditions?

-While online therapy with BetterHelp is sometimes covered by health insurance, many plans don’t offer BetterHelp insurance or online mental health coverage at this time.
+Possibly.
 In recent years, online therapy has grown considerably, and numerous studies have demonstrated the effectiveness of online therapy.
-Therefore, insurance coverage policies may soon adapt to the rapidly expanding online mental health field.
-In the future, what insurance covers could change.
+Therefore, insurance coverage policies are adapting to the rapidly expanding online mental health field.
+BetterHelp works with insurance companies in select states, and some therapists on the platform may be in network with certain insurance plans.

 Understanding BetterHelp, insurance coverage, and other affordable mental health care options

 You might feel overwhelmed by navigating the world of health insurance coverage and online therapy, but what insurance covers may not be as complex as you think.
-Below, we’ll explore insurance coverage of therapy and affordable options for therapy and mental health treatment, including financial aid and scholarships, if you don’t have mental health insurance coverage with your insurance company.
+Below, we’ll explore insurance coverage of therapy and affordable options for therapy and mental health treatment, including financial aid and scholarships, if you don’t have mental health insurance coverage.

 BetterHelp & insurance coverage

-BetterHelp offers affordable pricing options for therapy with licensed mental health providers.
-Although coverage for therapy and other mental health services typically varies based on the health coverage provider and individual plan, online therapy like that offered at BetterHelp is typically not covered by most insurance plans.
-BetterHelp will not submit a claim to your insurance company, Medicare, or Medicaid for mental health services.
+BetterHelp offers affordable pricing options for therapy with licensed mental health providers, whether or not you have insurance coverage.
+Coverage for therapy and other mental health services typically varies based on the health coverage provider and individual plan.
+Your plan may cover BetterHelp.
+If so, your co-pay could average approximately $19 per week.
+This can vary based on the specific plan, your provider, and therapist availability.
 In some cases, your insurance provider may provide reimbursement for online counseling, even if it’s not directly covered by health insurance.
-Checking with your insurance provider is the best way to find out about the coverage available through your insurance plan.
+You can check in-network status on the BetterHelp site to confirm coverage.
+Checking with your insurance provider is another way to find out about the coverage available through your insurance plan.
 Often, you can find out whether your insurance company covers online therapy by going to your insurance provider’s online portal.
 You may also be able to call your insurance company directly (most providers, such as Blue Cross Blue Shield, have a Contact Us page) to find out exactly what your insurance covers.

 Understanding BetterHelp insurance

-In general, BetterHelp offers affordable pricing that may be comparable with the co-payments required by most insurance plans.
-The BetterHelp platform operates on a subscription model, so clients can pay a fee every four weeks instead of paying insurance plan copays (after being billed monthly for premiums), which may be even more expensive for those with a high deductible.
-Though your health insurance plan, Medicaid, or Medicare may not cover online therapy, you may find it to be an affordable option that allows you to connect with a therapist without commuting to a therapist’s office like you would for traditional therapy.
+In general, BetterHelp offers affordable pricing for non-covered members that may be comparable with the co-payments required by most insurance plans.
+The BetterHelp platform features a subscription model, so clients can pay a fee every four weeks.
+Though your health insurance plan, may or may not cover online therapy, you may find a BetterHelp subscription to be an affordable option that allows you to connect with a therapist without commuting to a therapist’s office like you would for traditional therapy.

 Is online therapy through BetterHelp HSA eligible?

 Using an HSA to cover fees for online therapy can be a cost-saving option.
-The services often cost less than what traditional therapy can cost, and using pre-taxed income set aside in an HSA can be an effective way to save money while receiving help for a mental illness from a licensed counselor or other licensed mental health professional.
+The services often cost less than what traditional therapy can cost, and using pre-tax income set aside in an HSA can be an effective way to save money while receiving help from a licensed counselor or other licensed mental health professional.

 How much does a BetterHelp subscription cost without a health insurance plan?

-One of the most frequently asked questions (FAQs) when searching for online mental health care is, “Can I afford online therapy?”
+Without insurance coverage, BetterHelp subscriptions range from about $70 to $100 per week (based on factors such as your location, referral source, preferences, therapist availability and any applicable discounts or promotions that might apply).
 A core mission of BetterHelp is to provide affordable therapy with licensed mental health professionals, even if it’s not covered by insurance.
 As a subscription-based platform, it offers mental healthcare options that tend to be lower than what many traditional therapy providers charge.
-The platform’s membership cost is approximately $65-$100 a week (based on factors such as your location, referral source, preferences, therapist availability and any applicable discounts or promotions that might apply).
-The exact cost for BetterHelp therapy sessions is often based on the therapist you work with, your location, and your preferences.
-There may also be other options for payment, including the use of health savings accounts and financial aid.
+There may also be other options for payment, including the use of health savings accounts and financial aid for eligible non-insured subscribers.

 What does a BetterHelp subscription include?